London School of Economics (LSE) selects EMSOL to Improve Air Quality

 Multiple stakeholders and a difficult site

 Working in collaboration with EMSOL has allowed LSE to gather evidence to enhance future action on reducing pollution.
-EMSOL has given LSE, Mace, and Hansons a better understanding of the specific impact of their construction activities on air quality, to learn where and how they can make a difference.
+EMSOL has given LSE, Mace, and Hansons a better understanding of the specific impact of their construction activities on air quality, to learn where and how they can make necessary changes.

 - Mace, the primary contractor at the site, are construction industry leaders and pioneers for sustainability in construction.
 Discover how EMSOL provided a tool for maintaining commitments to reducing outdoor workers’ exposure to ambient air pollution.